DhruvShrimali/AI-Proctoring/README.md

 cd ..
 ```

-Clean data from 'Photos/data.txt' and 'Photos/eyes.txt' for each folder and export as CSVs in 'AI-Proctoring/', in the following order and include this as first line of CSVs.<br>
+Clean data from 'Photos/data.txt' and 'Photos/eyes.txt' for each folder and export as CSVs in 'AI-Proctoring/', in the following order and include this as first line of CSVs:<br>
 H_Roll, H_Pitch, H_Yaw, E_Pitch, E_Yaw, Cheat<br>
 Run the following for each CSV (Change title in code)<br>
 Make sure to set "header=True" for one CSV